gnubodhi/Dans-Soil-Alchemy/README.md

 ✅ *Put the fire out before the branches become ash — the goal is to preserve charcoal (biochar), which is used throughout this composting method.*

-This process produces **charcoal** and **wood ash**, which are added to compost at differnt stages, after letting them 'weather' to neutralise wood ash Ph and allow microbiology to colonise the charcoal.
+This process produces **charcoal** and **wood ash**, which are added to compost at different stages, after letting them 'weather' to neutralise wood ash pH and allow microbiology to colonise the charcoal.

 ---